astropy/astroquery/docs/mast/mast.rst

 "objectname", "radius" (as in `~astroquery.mast.ObservationsClass.query_region` and `~astroquery.mast.ObservationsClass.query_object`), and all observation fields listed `here <https://mast.stsci.edu/api/v0/_c_a_o_mfields.html>`__.
+Additionally calibration data can be accessed by setting the obstype keyword to 'cal' (calibration only) or 'all' (calibration and science).

 Argument values are one or more acceptable values for the criterion, except for fields with a float datatype where the argument should be in the form